Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Any action taken by an officer or member of the Local in contravention of these Bylaws is null and void.

 Section 3.
 Parliamentarian.

 The Chair shall appoint a Parliamentarian who will advise the Chair and members of the Local on matters of parliamentary procedure and the rules of the Local.
 The Parliamentarian is not a member of the Steering Committee.
 They will speak to the assembly only when requested and may provide explanations or advice, but not rulings.
 They will, however, have a duty to inform the Chair of errors in parliamentary procedure if they affect the basic rights of members.
 Upon the request of a member, they may provide advice on matters of procedure, even when there is not a meeting in process.

 ARTICLE VIII.
 Amendments.

-Proposed amendments to these bylaws must be made by written resolution, endorsed by five members of DDS, and submitted to the Executive Committee a month in advance of a General or Regular Meeting.
-The Executive Committee is required to provide the Local membership with two weeks’ written notice of the proposed amendments.
+Proposed amendments to these bylaws must be made by written resolution, endorsed by five members of DDS, and submitted to the Steering Committee a month in advance of a General or Regular Meeting.
+The Steering Committee is required to provide the Local membership with two weeks’ written notice of the proposed amendments.
 The amendment must be approved by a simple majority vote of two consecutive (Regular or General) Local meetings.